CramerJ1470/Cramerj1470/README.md

 ![packymanpage](https://user-images.githubusercontent.com/78001774/236713834-65ce017f-bbcd-4d8e-95ed-4ff8aab8cfd7.png)
 🔭 I’m currently experimenting with integrating Markov chains,Astar, and machine learning into my Packyman game to help ghosts chase down the players.
 On a profesional note, i am working on creating IoT hardware and systems to connect the data smart contracts to maintain records on physical assets <br>

-🌱 I’m currently learning Blockchain Development
+🌱 I’m currently learning IoT/Smart Contract integration

 <!--
 **CramerJ1470/Cramerj1470** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.